LichFactory-Games/lichfactory/docs/Erspace-Almanac/Ermis/Gazetteer/Astryth.md

 The accumulation of generational wealth has led to a highly stratified society.
 City politics and commerce are largely under the control and purview of the two great houses, Tethys and Xeryth.
 The engineering of the Spar is largely due to the work of Xeryth in Astryth and the Houses Orosen and Valtor in Eryth.
 Spar transit took nearly a myriachron to engineer and build, but was finally finished in kilochron 110 PD (*Prin Diarchian*).
 The success of Spar travel and especially trade brought an increase in conflict between the Great Houses, which was eventually resolved through the establishment of the Dyarchy and the reign of the first Dyad in 1 MD (*Meta Diarchian*).
 Prior to the construction of Omerth in 87 MD, the Dyad would alternate their presence between Eryth and Astryth.
 The Citadel was their seat of power, and today still constitutes their administrative presence, with the Arkane, Gnostari, and Hegemon all sharing buildings in the Citadel.

-Major events include the 342 PD founding of the Arkane College *Lyceum Miskatonis*, 12 PD overthrow of Tyrant King Mordechai, and the 78 MD election of Chancellor Allisandra Venturi.
-Astryth has endured plagues, famines, succession struggles, and occasional attacks by orcs issuing from the mountains.
+Major events include the 342 PD founding of the Arkane College *Lyceum Miskatonis*, 12 PD overthrow of the leader of House Tethys, Mordechai Azhad-Gul, and the 78 MD election of Chancellor Allisandra Venturi.
+Astryth has endured plagues, famines, succession struggles, and occasional attacks by Scro, Goblinoids, and other creatures issuing from the mountains and desert wastes.

 Today the city covers over 45 square miles and houses over 150,000 inhabitants.
 It remains a key stop for overland trade routes and hosts a thriving community of artisans, merchants, and academics.